Arthur Johnston (composer): Life and career

 He visited Britain in 1938, writing the music for the Jessie Matthews film Sailing Along, and served in the US Army in World War II.
-After returning to Hollywood, he wrote for movies including Song of the South (1947).
+After returning to Hollywood, he wrote for movies including the title song from Song of the South (1947).
 He was a member of the Songwriters Hall of Fame.

 He died in Corona del Mar, California, in 1954, aged 56.